 A flat (low-slope) roof is a precious thing.
 Oh, it’s not a jewel or a Tennessee racehorse, but it is both valuable and delicate.
 Any commercial building owner knows to keep feet off the roof.
-Yet some commercial roofs must be walked upon.
+What flat roof materials can you walk on?
 What materials hold up best to foot traffic?

 These Boots Are Made for Walking

 Workers’ boots are often viewed as a commercial roof’s worst enemy.
 Some third-party vendors must walk on your commercial roof, however, and could include:

 - HVAC contractors

 - Sign companies